-- Bring the children back together round the triptych.
-Listen to some of the things they have found.
-If they don't mention it, ask if anyone noticed the three pictures in front of them.
+- Bring the children back together and listen to some of the things they have found.
+If they don't mention it, ask if anyone noticed the three pictures behind the screen, near the altar.
+Move the children so they can see the triptych.
 Even the name of this includes a clue about there being three; it is called a triptych.
 The word triptych comes from the Greek for three-fold (tri = three, ptysso = to fold).
-Often the side pictures are hinged, like doors, and fold over to cover the main picture.
 Older pupils will recognise tri- as relating to three from triangle.
-Look at the picture and ask the following questions: - o What is the picture in the middle?
+Check the children can see how it folds into three.
+Look at the picture and ask the following questions: - What is the picture in the middle?
 Why do you think they wanted this picture in church? - o What colours are used in the pictures?
-Why do you think these colours are used? - o Where is gold used?
-Why? - Who do you think the people in the smaller pictures might be?
-(Archangels Michael and Raphael and Tobias.
-The angels have wings, even though they are not dressed as we usually expect them to be.) - o Which part of the picture do you think is the most important?
-What makes you say this? - A triptych is a device used in art, and particularly in churches.
+Why do you think these colours are used? - Where is gold used?
+Why? - Who do you think the people in the smaller pictures might be? - A triptych is a device used in art, and particularly in churches.
 The most important part of the picture is placed in the middle, and related pictures, or marginal scenes of the main picture, in the other two spaces.
-So, here we have Mary and Jesus in the middle. - The children can then make their own triptychs.
+So, here we have the nativity in the middle. - The children can then make their own triptychs.
 On the outside they can draw the outside of the church.
 In the centre they can draw the inside of the church.
 In the right-hand wing they can write what they have learned today and how being in church makes them feel.
-In the left-hand wing they can write or draw something they have seen today that they would like to know more about.
+In the left-hand wing they can write or draw something they have seen today they would like to know more about.